 Beachhouse at Moana Surfrider (or the Veranda): a special occasion should start with a special breakfast and that’s what we had at Moana Surfrider.
 The buffet was up there with the best and we loved that our the omelette, waffle and pancake orders were brought to your table.

-We are lucky to have a sunset view from our balcony but grab a vantage point at any spot on the beach and you’ll be treated to a show from Mother Nature.
+We are lucky to have a sunset view from our balcony on both trips but grab a vantage point at any spot on the beach or at a beach bar (Rumfire at Sheraton is great for people watching) and you’ll be treated to a show from Mother Nature.

 There are weekly fireworks near the Hilton Hawaiian Village every Friday evening.
 They can be seen from the Honolulu end of Waikiki Beach (or from the water as above).
-We also got a treat in the Fourth of July fireworks, watching the 20-minute show from our balcony.
+In 2016, we also got a treat in the Fourth of July fireworks, watching the 20-minute show from our balcony.

 There are board hire stalls all the way along Waikiki Beach.
 The two surfers in our family hired longboards from central Waikiki Beach for $US10/hour and had a lot of fun hanging out the back and catching a few easy waves.
 Me, I had my first go at stand-up paddle boarding (more on that next week).